orbitalis-framework/py-orbitalis/brainstorming.md

 ***What's new?***

 - **Dynamic dependencies resolution**
+  - Request balancing among *same-type-dependencies*
+  - Dependencies graph building protocol
 - **Orbs interaction tracing** for debug, logging events

 ***Issues***

 - EventBus is a one-point-of-failure
 - Overhead in messages handling, given that all orbs share the bus
-- Security, no authorization system
+- Security, no authorization system, only topic segmentation